What is the Centre for Contemporary Narrative & Cultural Theory?

 - TV Cultures

 Each has its own rationale, programme of events, participants, doctoral students, and provides independent momentum.
 There is also an emerging research interest in Fantasy and Wonder.
-The centre acts as a hub for UN postgraduate students working in these areas and provides a centre for visiting doctoral students (e.g. from Spain, Romania, Saudi Arabia); it is additionally a source of project and discipline-based training for PGR students through staff projects and publications, journal-based activities, conferences and colloquia.
+The centre acts as a hub for postgraduate students working in these areas and provides a centre for visiting doctoral students.
+It is additionally a source of project and discipline-based training for research students through staff projects and publications, journal-based activities, conferences and colloquia.

 Areas of interest